Those in the nursing profession are required to wash their hands frequently in order to maintain cleanliness and prevent the spread of infection.

 ☛ Best Overall Hand Lotion for Nurses: O’Keeffe’s Working Hands Hand cream

 1. O’Keeffe’s Working Hands Hand Cream

-- O’Keeffe’s Working Hands Hand Cream is a concentrated hand cream that heals, relieves and repairs extremely dry, cracked hands
+- Concentrated Hand Cream: O’Keeffe’s Working Hands Hand Cream is a dry hand repair cream that heals, relieves, soothes, and repairs extremely dry, cracked hands.

-- Creates a protective layer on the skin’s surface that instantly boosts moisture levels and helps prevent further moisture loss
+- Hydrating Hand Cream: Creates a protective layer on the skin’s surface that locks in moisture and keeps your skin hydrated.

 The brand trusted by hard-working people for over 25 years, O’Keeffe’s, brings you this phenomenal Working Hands Hand Cream.